Cameron O'Reilly

-Anthony Cameron O'Reilly, generally known as Cameron O'Reilly, (born 28 April 1964) is a Dublin-born businessman with Irish and Australian citizenship, the son of an Irish father, media magnate Tony O'Reilly and an Australian mother, Susan Cameron.
-Having managed one of Australia's largest press groups, he is currently managing director of Landis+Gyr, formerly the Bayard Group, which includes the world's largest electricity metering supplier, and has revenues of over US$1.2 billion.
+Anthony Cameron O'Reilly, generally known as Cameron O'Reilly, (born 28 April 1964) is a Dublin-born businessman with Irish and Australian citizenship, and the son of media magnate Tony O'Reilly.
+Having managed one of Australia's largest press groups, he is currently managing director of Bayard Group, which includes the world's largest electricity metering supplier, and has revenues of over US$1.2 billion.

 Life

 Early life

-O'Reilly was brought up in Dublin and Kilcullen in Ireland until age five, then London in England for a couple of years, then in the U.S. at Fox Chapel, Pittsburgh until age 14.
+The son of an Irish father, media magnate Tony O'Reilly and an Australian mother, Susan Cameron, O'Reilly was brought up in Dublin and Kilcullen in Ireland until age five, then London in England for a couple of years, then in the U.S. at Fox Chapel, Pittsburgh until age 14.
+He has two brothers, Gavin O'Reilly and Tony O'Reilly, Junior, and businesswoman, Chryss Goulandris, is his step-mother.
 He finished school at Clongowes Wood, a Jesuit school near the main family home, Castlemartin, County Kildare, both historically owned by the same family.

 He took his Irish Leaving Certificate in 1983, then attended Worcester College, Oxford, graduating with an honours degree in Politics, Philosophy and Economics, having represented the university in tennis, rugby and punting, and having led a motorcycle expedition from Oxford to China.
 He also represented Oxford in debating and was treasurer of the Oxford Union.